nips2017creativity/nips2017creativity.github.io/index.md

 Register for NIPS workshop attendance at [https://nips.cc/Register2](https://nips.cc/Register2) if you think you will submit something.
 NIPS will sell out, and you can receive a refund if you end up not coming and you cancel before Nov.
 16, 2017, 4:59 p.m.
 Pacific Time.
 You do not need to register for the full conference in order to register for the workshops.
 More information at [https://nips.cc/Conferences/2017/Pricing](https://nips.cc/Conferences/2017/Pricing)

-3 November 2017: Submission date for position papers and art
+3 November 2017: Submission date for papers and art

 10 November 2017: Acceptance notification submission papers and art